universalbit-dev/universalbit-dev/hacking/readme.md

 # Arduino Nano Neural Network Project
+> ⚡️ **Note:**
+> This Arduino sketch demonstrates a simple artificial neural network (ANN) that learns to recognize patterns using backpropagation.
+It includes Ethernet initialization for potential network connectivity, though the main focus is on training the neural network with example input/output data.
+Training progress and results are displayed via the serial terminal, making it easy to monitor how the ANN learns over time.
+>
+> _Perfect for experimenting with basic neural networks on Arduino hardware!_

+---
 Welcome to the **Arduino Nano Neural Network Project**!
 This guide provides detailed instructions and information on setting up a neural network using an Arduino Nano and ENC28J60 Ethernet module.

 ---